paladin-t/b8/docs/manual.md

 PRINT inst.fun(3);
 ~~~~~~~~~~

 The `GET` statement can be also applied to a class instance to get a member of it.
-It results in the value of a variable field or the invokable object of a routine:
+It results in the value of a variable or the invokable object of a routine:

 ~~~~~~~~~~bas
 PRINT GET(foo, "A");   ' Results in the value of "A".